Travaya

 The structure that tends to work well is something like: outdoor plans in the morning when the air is cool and lovely, then a comfortable indoor afternoon: the spa, the pool, a nap, a slow wander through somewhere air-conditioned.
 Evening is for one special moment, whether that's a fountain-view dinner, a rooftop drink, or room service on the balcony.
 Simple, but genuinely nice.

-A realistic four to six day shape might look like this: an arrival day where you settle in and go to bed early, a beach or pool day with a calm dinner, a city day taking in Dubai Mall and the Burj Khalifa views at a relaxed pace, a gentle desert or scenic outing (the calm version, not dune-bashing), and a slow final morning before departure.
+A realistic four to six day shape might look like this: an arrival day where you settle in and go to bed early, a beach or pool day with a calm dinner, a city day taking in Dubai Mall and the Burj Khalifa views at a relaxed pace, a gentle desert outing (the calm version, not dune-bashing), and a slow final morning before departure.
 That leaves space for the days when swollen feet or low energy change the plan, which is very normal and should be built in rather than worked around.

 Where to Stay for Comfort, Not Just the Photos

 Dubai has an enormous number of hotels and most of them look stunning on Instagram.
 For a babymoon, the right one is the one that makes daily life feel easiest, not necessarily the most famous name.
+Our guide to the top babymoon hotels in Dubai narrows it down by comfort, spa quality, and location - which makes the choice a lot easier.

 The things that matter most are a good spa with staff who know how to handle pregnancy treatments, food that is genuinely flexible (a breakfast worth waking up for, easy room service, dining that doesn't require advance planning), and a room that feels like a proper part of the holiday rather than just a place to sleep.
 Space, quiet, a bath, a balcony: whichever of those matters to you, it's worth prioritising.